AppImageCommunity/pkg2appimage/README.md

 There are [multiple ways](https://github.com/probonopd/AppImageKit/wiki/Creating-AppImages) to generate AppImages.
 Upstream projects are encouraged to produce their own __upstream packaging__ AppImages, like [many projects](https://appimage.github.io) already do.

 Some branded applications are unfortunately not provided in AppImage format by their authors yet, and are not allowed to be redistributed.
-However, if there are existing deb packages (either in archive or `.deb` format or a ppa) then once can to convert these to an AppImage using [pkg2appimage](../../releases/tag/continuous).
+However, if there are suitable existing binary packages (either in archive or `.deb` format or a ppa) then once can to convert these to an AppImage using [pkg2appimage](../../releases/tag/continuous).

 ![image](https://user-images.githubusercontent.com/2480569/91085594-3aac8600-e63d-11ea-8c2e-a648e6ef3fdb.png)